 TIME: The Kalief Browder Story aired on Spike TV from March 1, 2017 through April 5, 2017.
-The series, now a 2017 Peabody Documentary Award Winner, and is available on Netflix.
-The documentary series, produced by Jay-Z and Harvey Weinstein, follows the story of Kalief Browder, a sixteen year old arrested in the Bronx for allegedly stealing a backpack.
+The series is now a 2017 Peabody Documentary Award Winner and is available on Netflix.
+The documentary series, produced by Jay-Z, follows the story of Kalief Browder, a sixteen year old arrested in the Bronx for allegedly stealing a backpack.
 Kalief ended up in solitary confinement on Rikers Island without ever being found guilty of a crime.
 After being released after prosecutors dropped the charges, he took his own life in 2015.
 The TIME series focuses on systemic issues facing millions of Americans in the criminal and juvenile justice systems: youth in adult courts, courtroom delay, solitary confinement, jail conditions, corruption, criminalization of poverty, foster care, and access to mental health services.
 TIME reached 40 million viewers on Spike TV.